 SECTION 4.
 DURATION OF MORATORIUM.
-This Ordinance shall remain in effect for one hundred eighty (180) days from the effective date hereof, unless earlier rescinded, repealed, or extended by an Ordinance or Resolution of the City Commission of the City of Miami Beach.
-Within ninety (90) days from the effective date hereof, the City staff shall provide an interim report to the City Commission as to the progress being made in the preparation of the land development regulation amendments.
+This Ordinance shall remain in effect through December 31, 2017, unless earlier rescinded, repealed, or extended by an Ordinance or Resolution of the City Commission of the City of Miami Beach.

 SECTION 5.
 SEVERABILITY.
 If any clause, section or other part of this Ordinance shall be held invalid or unconstitutional by any court of competent jurisdiction, the remainder of this Ordinance shall not be affected thereby, but shall remain in full force and effect.